vidursatija/vidursatija/README.md

 ## FAQ
-1. **Why don't you have social media?** I do, it's just deactivated.

-2. **What is my work about?** I can't disclose much right now but we are reimagining the way people live.
+1. **What is my work about?** I can't disclose much right now but we are reimagining the way people live.

-3. **Do you have a website?** I had.
+2. **Do you have a website?** I had.
 I'm making a new one.